top of page

 5. Injustice (Rigid)

 We’ve been taught that being ourselves is unacceptable.
-After birth, we try to discover who we are but then we’re taught that being natural is wrong.
-This is painful for the child.
-The outburst we experience with children and teenagers have been normalized in society.
-“Children who act naturally, who are balanced and who have the right to be themselves don’t have ‘fits’ like these” (pg.
-17).
-The 1st stage is when we are ourselves.
+After birth, we try to discover who we are, but then we’re taught that being natural is wrong.
+For example, a child who's naturally curious and talkative may have a parent who often screams, "Shut up and stop asking questions, you nimwit!".
+The child's investigative and communication skills are painfully squashed.
+The outbursts we experience with children and teenagers have been normalized in society.
+“Children who act naturally, who are balanced and who have the right to be themselves don’t have ‘fits’ like these” (Bourbeau 17).
+The first stage is when we are ourselves.
 The second is the hurt from realizing that being ourselves is painful.
 The third stage is revolting because of the pain.
 And the last stage is where we create the mask to shield us from experiencing the pain again due to not being accepted as who we are.
-Many of us walk around with a mask, not showing our true selves because we learned that being our true selves is wrong.
+Many of us walk around with a mask, not showing our true selves, because we learned that being our true selves is wrong.

-The author states that we all are dealing with at least one wound.
+The author states that we are all dealing with at least one wound.
 Some of us may be dealing with all five wounds to various degrees.
-Or we may have three wounds but we have one that is really deep.
+Or we may have three wounds, but we have one that is deep.
 Based on each wound, we wear a mask to hide and protect our wound so that we can avoid getting hurt.
-For example, A person with the wound of abandonment where a person feels that a parent left them, may put on the mask of someone who’s dependent.
-They may have really bad posture because they feel unsupported in life and find it hard to support their body by themselves.
-However, as we suppress the wound by hiding it behind a mask, it has to come out somewhere and that’s through the physical body.
+For example, a person with the wound of abandonment, where they feel that a parent left them, may wear a mask of someone dependent.
+They may slump their shoulders and hang their heads low like a marionette with its strings cut because they feel unsupported and find it challenging to stand up erect without leaning on something.
+However, as we suppress the wound by hiding it behind a mask, it has to come out somewhere, and that’s through the physical body.
+Additionally, we often continue attracting situations that reopen the wound we’re trying to avoid because it’s calling our attention so we can heal from it.

-What makes this book unique from other books I’ve read about healing is that it points to how these unhealed wounds can alter our body, appearance, and can even cause specific diseases.
-But just because we are dealing w/ a wound, it doesn’t mean we’ll devo each physical ailment described in the book for that wound.
-For example, a person who deals with the rejection wound, may deal with allergies because their body is rejecting something, to call attention to the fact they’re still dealing with the wound of rejection, but they won’t have dark circles underneath their eyes, which can also be a result of the rejection wound.
+What makes this text unique from other books I’ve read about healing is that it points to how these unhealed wounds can alter our body, appearance, and can even cause specific diseases.
+But just because we are dealing with a wound, it doesn’t mean we’ll develop each physical ailment described in the book for that wound.
+For example, a person who deals with the rejection wound may suffer from allergies because their body is rejecting something, to call attention to the fact that they’re still dealing with the wound of rejection.
+However, they don’t have dark circles underneath their eyes, which can also be a result of the rejection wound.

-Interestingly, the author also mentions how people seek plastic surgery to repair the wounds in the body.
-The body is trying to call attention to a wound, but if it remains unhealed, the person’s body may return to how it was before the surgery.
+Interestingly, the author also mentions how people seek plastic surgery to repair the appearance of trauma in the body.
+The body is trying to call attention to a wound, but if the underlying traumatic issues aren't resolved, the person’s body may return to how it was before the surgery.

 Comments